santoshkumarmahato17/Snake-Game/README.md

 </b>**

 <h4>Rules:-</h4>
-<br>Each piece of food increases your score by 1 and your length by 2 blocks.</br>
+<p1>Each piece of food increases your score by 1 and your length by 2 blocks.</p1>
-<br>The game ends if you hit the boundary of the window.</br>
+<p2>The game ends if you hit the boundary of the window.</p2>
-<br>The game ends if the snake's head touches any part of its body.</br>
+<p2>The game ends if the snake's head touches any part of its body.</p3>